What is a student rep?

 Reps should not:

 - Provide any support that goes beyond your means - especially in terms of mental health support.
+Making referals to the right services is important to the role.

 Listening to students